 Reverse Bay Parking

-If you get this one, it will be either right at the start, or right at the end of your test in the TC car park.
+If you get this one on your test, it will be either right at the start, or right at the end of your test in the TC car park.
 The examiner will not tell you which bay he wants you to reverse into, from which side to do it, or in which direction you should be pointing.
 He will just expect you to do whatever you normally do and finish inside a bay.
 He doesn’t care what method you use, and within reason you do not need to be exactly in the centre of the bay or precisely straight.
 You can even be parked on one of the lines, and it still isn’t a fail.

 So what counts as a fault?
 DT1 – the examiners’ SOP – says that faults are: